holdenmatt/Chromebox/README.md

 To search your Dropbox files, just type "dbox" in the Chrome search box followed by search terms.

-Type "dbox" and hit Enter to open Dropbox in a new tab.

 ### Uninstall

 Go to chrome://extensions and remove the Chromebox extension.